aexoden/edge/README.md

 this requires luasocket and a correctly configured LiveSplit.
 USE OF THIS INTEGRATION IS CURRENTLY UNSUPPORTED.
 IT MAY OR MAY NOT WORK DEPENDING ON YOUR EXACT SETUP.

+### SAVESTATE

+When enabled, save states will automatically be created at the start of every battle for which a battle function exists.
+(This is generally boss battles and the grind fight.)
+This option is disabled by default, as it's primarily useful for debugging.

 ## Usage